Skip to main content

 Project background

 In September 2017, we agreed to provide capital funding (borrowed money) for the construction of the 160 room Fletton Quays Hilton Hotel.
-This was by way of a loan of up to £15m to the developer of the hotel.
+This was by way of a loan of up to £15m to Fletton Quays Hotel Ltd, the development company leading on the development of the hotel.

 The hotel site is part of our flagship regeneration project in Fletton Quays, which comprises of: